Dorchester, Boston: European settlement in the 17th century

+In 1623 a syndicate of Dorsetshire fishermen organized an outport of fishing stages and flakes at Dorchester.
 In 1626 David Thompson settled his family on Thompson Island in what is now Dorchester before Boston's Puritan migration wave began in 1630.

-May 30, 1630, Captain Squib of the ship Mary and John entered Boston Harbor and on June 17, 1630, landed a boat with eight men on the Dorchester shore, at what was then a narrow peninsula known as Mattapan or Mattaponnock.
+On May 30, 1630, Captain Squib of the ship Mary and John entered Boston Harbor.
+On June 17, 1630, he landed a boat with eight men on the Dorchester shore, at what was then a narrow peninsula known as Mattapan or Mattaponnock.
 Today it is known as Columbia Point (more popularly since 1984 as Harbor Point).
 Those aboard the ship who founded the town included William Phelps, Roger Ludlowe, John Mason, John Maverick, Nicholas Upsall, Capt.
 Roger Fyler, William Gaylord, Henry Wolcott, and other men who would become prominent in the founding of a new nation.
 The original settlement founded in 1630 was at what is now the intersection of Columbia Road and Massachusetts Avenue.
-(Even though Dorchester was annexed over 100 years ago into the city of Boston, residents still annually celebrate the founding on Dorchester Day, which includes festivities and a parade down Dorchester Avenue).
+(Even though Dorchester was annexed more than 100 years ago into the city of Boston, residents still annually celebrate the founding on Dorchester Day.
+This includes festivities and a parade down Dorchester Avenue).

-Most of the early Dorchester settlers came from the English West Country, and some from Dorchester, Dorset, where the Rev. John White was chief proponent of a Puritan settlement in the Americas.
-The town was centered on the First Parish Church of Dorchester.
-It is now operated as the Unitarian-Universalist church on Meeting House Hill and is the oldest religious organization in present-day Boston.
+Most of the early Dorchester settlers came from the English West Country, and some from Dorchester, Dorset, where Rev. John White was chief proponent of a Puritan settlement in the Americas.
+The town developed around the First Parish Church of Dorchester.
+The building is now operated as the Unitarian-Universalist church on Meeting House Hill and is the oldest religious organization in present-day Boston.